nhn/tui.grid/docs/relation-between-columns.md

 A relation has a `targetNames` property to specify the list of target columns.
 It also has callback functions like `editable`, `disabled` and `listItems` to specify the rules to change the state of target columns.
 The columns whose names are in the `targetNames` will be affected by the result of the callback functions whenever a current column value is changed.

-Every callback function receives one object parameters.
-The available properties are listed below.
+Every callback function receives one object parameter.
+The available properties of the parameter are listed below.
 - `value`: a value of the current (changing) cell
 - `editable`: an editable status of the current (changing) cell
 - `disabled`: a disabled status of the current (changing) cell